Skip To Main Content

 24/7 Respect is a program, created by the Boston Public Schools (BPS) Office of Equity, to empower students to address and report bias-based and sexual misconduct, whether it is in-person or online.

-Students in grades 6 through 12 watch and discuss the film, "24/7 Respect," to better understand how to identify and report bias-based and sexual misconduct.
-Schools are provided with optional lesson plans, enabling students to deepen their understanding of how to foster a safe, respectful, and welcoming environment for all.
+"24/7 Respect" helps students to better understand how to identify and report bias-based and sexual misconduct.
+Schools are provided with curriculum resources and lesson plans, enabling students to deepen their understanding of how to foster a safe, respectful, and welcoming environment for all.
 The program is free to any interested school or district.
-All participating districts receive a step-by-step implementation guide.

 The BPS Office of Equity launched 24/7 Respect in Spring 2019 in response to an alarming nationwide increase in students engaging in bias-based and sexual misconduct, including posting offensive racial comments online and "sexting."